Hyperbolic Spin Liquids

 We repeat the same analysis for $K=0.5J$ and show the results in \cref{fig:energy-flux-configs:K=0.5}.
-While Lieb's lemma does not apply to the case $K\neq 0$ due to the presence of next-nearest-neighbor terms in the Hamiltonian, we find that the homogeneous $\pi$ flux still results in the lowest energy.
-In fact, the gap to the next translation-invariant configuration, which is still \cref{fig:flux-configs:2-nnns} as for $K=0$, increases by an order of magnitude to $0.02129(7\pm 4)\times 3J$.
+The gap to the next translation-invariant configuration, which is still \cref{fig:flux-configs:2-nnns} as for $K=0$, increases by an order of magnitude to $0.01064(84\pm 18)\times 3J$.
 Interestingly, there is a rearrangement of the configurations in terms of energy per vortex.
 While configurations of the class shown in \cref{fig:flux-configs:2-nnns} also had the lowest energy per vortex for $K=0$, now the homogeneous $0$-flux configuration drops significantly below it.
 This suggests a change in the vortex-vortex interaction potential when increasing $K$.

-\section{Fermionic spectrum in the homogeneous $\pi$-flux sector}
+\subsection{Fermionic spectrum in the homogeneous $\pi$-flux sector}

-In this section, we present some additional details on the fermionic spectrum in the homogeneous $\pi$-flux sector going beyond \cref{main:fig:phase-diagram_K=0,main:fig:phase-diagram_K>0}.
-In particular, in \cref{SM:gap-anisotropy}, we study how the gap opens when departing from the isotropic point $J_x=J_y=J_z$ ($K=0$) in the phase diagram, demonstrating that indeed the gapless phase exists only at a single point.
-On the other hand, in \cref{SM:gap-Kterm}, we provide additional data on the gap induced by $K\neq0$ and discuss the complications in extracting the gap at larger $K$ using the continued-fraction method.
+Here, we present the full plots on the fermionic spectrum in the homogeneous $\pi$-flux sector going beyond the close-ups of interesting features shown in \cref{main:fig:DOS_K=0,main:fig:gap_vs_Jz,main:fig:gap_vs_K}.
+In particular, in \cref{SM:gap-anisotropy}, we show how the gap opens when departing from the isotropic point $J_x=J_y=J_z$ ($K=0$) in the phase diagram and in \cref{SM:gap-Kterm}, we consider the gap induced by $K\neq0$.
+In both cases, we comment on the complications arising from each of the two methods.

-\subsection{Gapping by anisotropy}
+\subsubsection{Gapping by anisotropy}

-To study the extent of the compressible spin-liquid phase at the isotropic point $J_x=J_y=J_z$ in the absence of the time-reversal-symmetry breaking term, we consider the vertical cut through the parameter space going from the center of the phase diagram towards the top corner: $J_x=J_y$, $J_x+J_y+J_z=3J$, i.e., $J_x=J_y=3J(1-J_z/(3J))/2$.
-We use the supercell method (see \cref{SM:SC:DOS,SM:SC:spectral-gap}) as well as the continued-fraction method applied to PBC clusters and OBC flakes (see \cref{SM:CF-method}) to determine the density of states $\rho(E)$ and the spectral gap $\Delta E$.